johnjohndoe/AFreeChart/afreechart/README.txt

     Changed GNU LGPL text version from "2.1" to "3".

 27 Feb.
 2012
-  Fixed the error about "Cannot find the class file for *".
+  Fixed the error about "Cannot find the class file for `*`".
-  Added "org.afree.graphics.*" files in "afreechart-0.0.3.jar".
+  Added "org.afree.graphics.`*`" files in "afreechart-0.0.3.jar".

+24 Apr.
+2012
+  Added sliding category chart.

 ===============================================================
 9. Trademarks